20 Feb How To Handle Angry Customers

 And they’re not just angry – they can also be irrational, impatient, unreasonable, and a little wild and personally aggressive towards you.

 Handling these encounters effectively requires both emotional control and skill – and it’s very easy to trip up.
-So here are some CLEAR tips on how to turn every encounter into a success:
+So here are 5 tips for dealing with angry customers and hopefully resolving it to everyone’s satisfaction:

 The main challenge with staying cool is when the anger is or seems to be directed personally at you.
 When we feel under attack, our natural instinct is either to run away (often not possible) or fight back.
 Fight or flight!